cabforum/smime/SBR.md

 ## 4.9  Certificate revocation and suspension

 ### 4.9.1  Circumstances for revocation
+#### 4.9.1.1 Reasons for Revoking a Subscriber Certificate
+The CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:
+1. The Subscriber requests in writing that the CA revoke the Certificate;
+2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
+3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise;
+4. The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see <https://wiki.debian.org/SSLkeys>);
+5. The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.
+The CA SHOULD revoke a certificate within 24 hours and MUST revoke a Certificate within 5 days if one or more of the following occurs:
+1. The Certificate no longer complies with the requirements of [Section 6.1.5](#615-key-sizes) and [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking);
+2. The CA obtains evidence that the Certificate was misused;
+3. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
+4. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
+5. The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name;
+6. The CA is made aware of a material change in the information contained in the Certificate;
+7. The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement;
+8. The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate;
+9. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
+10. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
+11. The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+#### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
+The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:
+1. The Subordinate CA requests revocation in writing;
+2. The Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization;
+3. The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of [Section 6.1.5](#615-key-sizes) and [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking);
+4. The Issuing CA obtains evidence that the Certificate was misused;
+5. The Issuing CA is made aware that the Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice Statement;
+6. The Issuing CA determines that any of the information appearing in the Certificate is inaccurate or misleading;
+7. The Issuing CA or Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
+8. The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; or
+9. Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement.
 ### 4.9.2  Who can request revocation
+The Subscriber, RA, or Issuing CA can initiate revocation.
+Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.
 ### 4.9.3  Procedure for revocation request
+The CA SHALL provide a process for Subscribers to request revocation of their own Certificates.
+The process MUST be described in the CA's Certificate Policy or Certification Practice Statement.
+The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and Certificate Problem Reports.

+The CA SHALL provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
+The CA SHALL publicly disclose the instructions through a readily accessible online means and in Section 1.5.2 of their CPS.
 ### 4.9.4  Revocation request grace period
+No stipulation.

 ### 4.9.5  Time within which CA must process the revocation request